lieuweberg/membercount.net/docs/commands.md

 - youtube: `m!counter youtube <add | remove> <subscribers | views | videos> <youtube channel ID (starts with UC)>`
   - The channel ID is usually found in the url of the channel page (see *https[]()://youtube.com/channel/UCuAXFkgsw1L7xaCfnd5JJOw* for example).

-Although generally not advised, you can use `m!counter update` to force update your counters.
-Discord has ratelimits though, so you shouldn't normally use this.
+`m!counter update` was removed due to newly

 #### Examples:
 - members: `m!counter members off`